AdobeDocs/adobeio-samples-throttled-processing/README.md

 ## Setup

-Populate the `.env` file in the project root with the values as shown in the [sample dot-env file](./dot-env)
+- Populate the `.env` file in the project root with the values as shown in the [sample dot-env file](./dot-env)

 ## Local Dev

 - `aio app run` to start your local Dev server
 - Actions are automatically deployed after a code file is saved
 - There is no UI in this headless app
+- You can use the [test-urls.csv](./test-urls.csv) to test the app

 ## Test & Coverage